 Our first choice of airport to travel to Andorra from is Barcelona.
-Here, you have the widest choice overall, with regular flights from regional airports in the UK and international airports as well.
+Here, you have the widest choice overall, with daily flights from regional airports in the UK and international airports as well.
 The road through the Spanish border is a lovely drive, with unique views of the Catalan countryside.
 Rivers, lakes and mountains make the stunning journey a breeze.

 Other Spanish airports you could travel to include Girona, Reus and Lleida, but these airports do not have any shared bus services.